-Once the neutrinos are characterised at the Near Detector, the oscillation analysis takes all the models of the neutrino beam, the detectors, and the neutrino interaction, combines it with their constraints, and blends them together to describe our observations.
-The analysis turns numerous PhD students', scientists' and professors' daily work into many cycles of communication-implementation-validation, over the course of more than a year.
-Once the cycles are completed and all the validations and tests are satisfied, we finally get to look at the data and make our measurement of the neutrinos' oscillations.
+Once the neutrinos are characterised at the Near Detector, the oscillation analysis takes all the models of the neutrino beam, the detectors, the neutrino interaction, and neutrino oscillations, combines them with their constraints, and blends them together to describe our observations.
+The analysis and all of its inputs turns PhD students', scientists' and professors' daily work into many cycles of communication-implementation-validation, over the course of more than a year.
+When validations and tests are satisfied, we finally get to look at the data and make our measurement of the neutrinos' oscillations.
 That last link in the long chain has the privilege to see the final result first in the collaboration.
-That moment when the plot pops onto your screen and you're the only person who knows what it shows is pretty special.
-For this result, published in April 2020, we first saw the plot internally in Autumn 2018, and spent the time between then and now extensively validating and testing alternate explanations, finally writing the paper.
+The moment when the plot pops onto your screen and you're the only person who knows what it shows is pretty special.
+For this result, published in April 2020, we first saw the results internally in Autumn 2018, and spent the time between then and now extensively validating and testing alternate explanations.